sumbach/lkitching.github.io/_clojure_jvm/06_common_issues.md

 {% include code/common_issues/version1/Greeter.java %}
 ```

-after some time, a new version of this class is created with a new method:
+After some time, a new version of this class is created with a new method:

 **version2/Greeter.java**
 ```java
 {% include code/common_issues/version2/Greeter.java %}
 ```

-an application is created which uses the newer version:
+An application is created which uses the newer version:

 **GreetApp.java**
 ```java
 {% include code/common_issues/GreetApp.java %}
 ```

-compiling both class versions and the application against the newer version
+Compiling both class versions and the application against the newer version

 ```
 pushd version1 && javac Greeter.java && popd